Oscar-JuliaLang/Oscar-JuliaLang.github.io/faq/index.md

 ---

 ## Who is this for?
-Anyone interested in OSCAR and JuliaLang, especially people who want to learn collaboratively and build reusable notes.
+Anyone interested in OSCAR and JuliaLang, especially people who find it easier to learn collaboratively.

 ## Do I need to be an expert?
-No.
+No. We're certainly not.

 ## How do I contribute notes?
 Add or edit Markdown files under `notes/`.
 If you add a new note, also add a link in `notes/index.md`.